Skip to main content

 Headaches

 Make sure you rest and drink plenty of fluids.
 It's best not to drink too much alcohol.
-Headaches usually go away after the first week, but ask your pharmacist to recommend a painkiller, or talk to your doctor if they last more than a week or are severe.
+Ask your pharmacist to recommend a painkiller, or talk to your doctor if they do not go away or are severe.

 Feeling sick